Home Features Pricing Documentation Services Contact DOWNLOAD

 How scheduling works

-Each project can have one or more scheduled scans.
+Each environment of a project can run on its own schedule.
 SiteCMD’s scheduler wakes up every minute, checks which schedules are due, and runs them.
 When the app window is closed, SiteCMD stays in your system tray and the scheduler keeps running.
 You don’t need the app open.

-A schedule is bound to a project and an environment.
-If you want to scan production daily and staging every hour, that’s two separate schedules.
+A schedule is bound to one environment.
+If you want production scanned daily and staging weekly, set each environment’s card separately.

 Setting up a schedule